Get Involved!

 You are welcome to draft your application using the other following files (Budget template and Application Form outline) which are meant to help you with the preparation of your network’s proposal, but keep in mind that the formal application needs to be submitted through the online Synergie-CTE system.

-No matter if you are involved in an URBACT Network or not, you can always connect with peers across Europe at our events!
+No matter if you are involved in an URBACT Network or not, you can always connect with peers across Europe at our events.
 All year round, throughout the duration of URBACT IV (2021 - 2027) you can take part in open events like the URBACT City Festivals, webinars, seminars, conferences and thematic policy labs.
-Mark your calendars for the next event and see you there!

 Calls for proposals are released roughly every year for the following types of Networks:

 • Transfer Networks – cities understand, adapt and re-use a successful Good Practice in their local context.
 Only cities that have been awarded the URBACT Good Practice label, following a Call for Good Practices from 15 April to June 2024, can act as Lead Partners of such Networks.
-The Call for Transfer Networks is foreseen from April to June 2025.
+The Call for Transfer Networks is currently ongoing from 1 April to 30 June 2025.

 • Action Planning Networks – cities and local stakeholders co-produce local Integrated Action Plans to tackle their common challenges.
 The second Call for Action Planning Networks under URBACT IV is foreseen from April to June 2026.

-Based in Paris (France), the URBACT Joint Secretariat is a group of 15-20 very an enthusiastic and committed teamorganised into three units – Projects and Programming; Knowledge and Communication; Coordination and Administration.
-You can check all open vacancies here.
+Based in Paris (France), the URBACT Joint Secretariat is a group of 15-20 very an enthusiastic and committed team, organised into three units – Projects and Programming; Knowledge and Communication; Coordination and Administration.